jenkinsci/winstone/README.md

 * `java -jar winstone.jar --hostsDir=<dir containing multiple host directories>`

 ## Recent additions

+New feature in v4.3

+* option to enable Jetty JMX so users can collect some metrics on Jetty (threadpool state, sessions statistics etc...)

 New features in v4.0:

 * Jetty is now upgraded to 9.4 to bring HTTP/2 support.
 Winstone now requires Java8.